Sarah Sanders admitted she had no evidence for claims about FBI agents, Comey

 “They all lie.
 Lie.
 Lie,” tweeted Preet Bharara, a former U.S. attorney for New York’s Southern District, on Thursday.

-The report also details how Jeff Sessions, Trump’s former attorney general, and Rod Rosenstein, the deputy attorney general, expressed concern to White House counsel Don McGahn about the White House’s effort to push the narrative that Comey’s firing was Rosenstein’s decision.
+The report also details how Jeff Sessions, then attorney general, and Rod Rosenstein, the deputy attorney general, expressed concern to then-White House counsel Don McGahn about the White House’s effort to push the narrative that Comey’s firing was Rosenstein’s decision.

 McGahn later asked attorneys in the White House to work with the press to “correct the narrative.”
 During an interview with NBC News anchor Lester Holt the day after the Sanders news conference, Trump admitted that he had made the decision to fire Comey because "of this Russia thing with Trump."